 Women's rights, equality, Nineteenth Amendment, discrimination, rights revolution, legal history, intersectionality, Pauli Murray

 Mayeri, Serena, "After Suffrage: The Unfinished Business of Feminist Legal Advocacy" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2642.